 ECON499.
 Senior Capstone in Economics: Research in Economics.
+Prerequisite: Senior standing.

 A comprehensive senior project in the area of economics.
 The project is intended to demonstrate an ability to conduct independent research and present the result in writing of commendable quality.